Voidkai/Paper-Notes-Collection/cryptograph_app/zero-knowledge-proof/zksa.md

 ### Proving Intra-procedure Analysis

 This paper divides proof of intra-procedure analysis into several parts:
-- **Control flow graph consistnecy** (By using characteristic function to check the equality of two set (CFG set and source code table presentation's set))
+- **Control flow graph consistency** (By using characteristic function to check the equality of two set (CFG set and source code table presentation's set))
 - **Correct execution of the iteration**(the interation is in the worklist algorithm for traversal CFG to get the stable state of variable in source code)
 - **Memory consistency check**
 - **Lattice operation and transfer functions**

+#### Control flow graph consistency

+The control flow graph is a structure that exclusively retains edge data.
+Represented as a table, this graph consists of two primary columns: 'from' and 'to'.
+The 'from' column encapsulates the source node of each edge, while the 'to' column indicates the corresponding destination node.
+Essentially, the graph serves as a collection of these edge connections.

+The consistency between control flow graph and source code means the the set of edges in control flow graph is equal to the set of edges in source code.
+The characteristic function is used to check the equality of two sets.

+Set equality check for checking the consistency.
+The characteristic function is $h_A(x) = \Pi_{(l,l^{'})\in A}(\mathcal{H}(l,l^{'})-x)$.$\mathcal{H}(l,l^{'})=nl+l^{'}$.

+#### Correct execution of the iteration